mobbr/mobbr-api-v1/README.md

 Responses can be requested in `application/xml` and `application/json`, use the `Accept` header for this.
 If the header is not recognized or permitted the server returns a `415 Unsupported Media Type` response.

+The responses contain two field: `result` and `message`, both of which can be NULL.

 ##MESSAGES AND ERROR-HANDLING

 Errors are signaled by HTTP-code.
 The client should also check the `message` field of a response.
 We have type `info`, `warning` and `error`.
+The field is `NULL` for no message.

     {
         "result":null,